piotrgrochowiecki/piotrgrochowiecki/README.md

-- 👋 Hi, I’m @piotrgrochowiecki
+- 👋 Hi, I’m @piotrgrochowiecki.
+I currently work at DXC Technology as Junior Java Dev.
+I started in Feb '23.
-- 👀 I’m interested in starting a career as a Java developer in Warsaw or remotely
+- 👀 I’m always open to discuss new opportunities.
 - 🌱 I currently learn Java.
-- 💞️ I look forward to collaborate on some projects suitable for beginners
 - 📫 How to reach me: Piotr.Grochowiecki@gmail.com or via LI www.linkedin.com/in/piotr-grochowiecki/

 <!---